BBC Logo

 BBC Symbol

 In ’58, the company’s first logo was created, which became its face on all television channels.
-Since then, the corporation began to pay attention to studying the demand in the market for television services, its image, and its design.
+Since then, the corporation has begun to pay closer attention to market demand for television services, its image, and its design.

 The end of the last century was marked by the corporation’s transition to digital broadcasting in all directions.

-The new 21st century, with all its features, has led to dramatic changes in the corporation’s structure.
+The new 21st century, with all its features, has led to significant changes in corporate structure.
 Some international radio and television broadcasting channels were shut down.
-The corporation started to redirect its efforts to the Internet.
+The corporation began redirecting its efforts to the Internet.

 All these events influenced the formation of the company’s image.
-However, its logo underwent only minor changes, demonstrating conservatism but confirming the recognizability of the company even just by ear.
+However, its logo underwent only minor changes, demonstrating conservatism while confirming the company’s recognizability even by ear.
 Today, it is known all over the world.

 1958 – 1963